 Intel or AMD

-By now you should have also selected a graphics card.
+By now you should have also selected the best graphics card for your needs.
 For gaming rigs, this is the single most important performance component, and the rest of the system should be built around running this GPU at the native resolution of your monitor, with the highest gaming detail levels and framerates your budget can support.
+Here are the best gaming monitors right now.
 This may also dictate certain minimum requirements for components like the power supply, and size of the case, so keep those size and budgetary calculations in mind as you continue.

 Motherboard chipsets explained